bilalturkmen/pod-request-access/README.md

 ## 👍 My Challenges:

-- used TypeScript.
+- TypeScript used.
-- implement email validating.
+- email verification implemented.
 - See hover states for all interactive elements on the page.

 ![](./public/screenshot.jpg)